Cuyahoga Falls High School

 Cuyahoga Falls High School (CFHS) is a public high school in Cuyahoga Falls, Ohio, United States.
 It is the only high school in the Cuyahoga Falls City School District.
-It has a current enrollment of around 1,663 students in grades 9–12.
-The school's athletic teams are known as the Black Tigers and compete in the Suburban League.
+As of the 2023–24 school year it has an enrollment of 1,247 students in grades 9–12.
+The school's athletic teams are known as the Black Tigers and compete in the Metro Athletic Conference.

 The high school is also part of the Six District Educational Compact, a joint program of six area school districts (Cuyahoga Falls, Hudson, Kent, Stow-Munroe Falls, Tallmadge and Woodridge) to share access to each of their vocational training facilities and career resources.